-The five datasets were reorganized since no public datasets directly relate to HeUTL.
-Table \ref{tab: Basic_info} lists the details of the datasets as sourced from UMLR and TLR.
-Reuters-21578 is a transfer learning dataset, but we needed to merge the source domain for each category with its corresponding target domain into a new domain – e.g., OrgsPeople\_{src} and OrgPeople\_{tar} were merged into OrgPeople; and similarly for OrgPlaces and PeoplePlaces.
-Table \ref{tab: tasks_info} lists the transfer tasks and clarifies the source and target domains.
+The five datasets were reorganized since no real-world datasets directly related to HeUDA.
+Table \ref{tab: Basic_info} lists the details of the datasets from UMLR and TLR.
+Reuters-21578 is a transfer learning dataset, but we needed to merge the source domain for each category with its corresponding target domain into a new domain, e.g., OrgsPeople\_{src} and OrgPeople\_{tar} were merged into OrgPeople; and similarly for OrgPlaces and PeoplePlaces.
+Table \ref{tab: tasks_info} lists the tasks and clarifies the source and target domains.
 Tasks G2A, Ope2Opl and CO2CD are described in detail below.
 Other tasks have similar meanings.

 1) G2A: Assume that the German data is labeled and the Australian data is unlabeled.
 Label ``1" means “good credit” and label ``-1" means “bad credit”.
 This task is equivalent to the question: ``Can we use knowledge from German credit records to label unlabeled Australian data?"